DavidAntliff/writing-a-c-compiler/NOTES.md

 Stack Alignment:
  * The stack must be 16-byte aligned.
 I.e. `RSP` must be a multiple of 16 before a `call`.

+AT&T "longword" is 4 bytes, same as Intel's "doubleword".

+AT&T "quadword" is 8 bytes.